rit-igm-web/igme-235-shared/exercises/index.md

 ---

 1. [Browse Past Projects](./exercises/past-projects.html)
     - Review past student projects to get an idea of what to expect.
-Explore various games created by students from previous semesters.
+Explore various games and experiences created by students from previous semesters.

 2. [Good Web Practices Hunt](./exercises/good-web-practices.html)
-    - Work in teams to find websites that exhibit good accessibility or excellent performance.
-Present your findings in a class presentation, highlighting the accessibility features or performance differences between similar websites.
+    - Work in teams to find websites that exhibit characteristics such as good accessibility and excellent performance.
+Present your findings in a class presentation, highlighting the practices that you found.

 3. [Initial Markup](./exercises/initial-markup.html)
     - Create a new folder and an HTML file.
 Add the basic HTML structure manually, including `!DOCTYPE`, `<html>`, `<head>`, and `<body>` tags.